bunkerity/bunkerweb/README.md

 - Based on alpine and compiled from source
 - Easy to configure with environment variables

+## Live demo
+You can find a live demo at https://demo-nginx.bunkerity.com.

 ## Quickstart guide

 ### Run HTTP server with default settings